Home Australian Women

-In 1919, Benny was Australia's first woman politician, becoming a member of SA's Brighton Council.
+In 1919, Susan Benny was elected a member of South Australia’s Brighton Council, thus becoming Australia’s first woman politician.
 She held her seat for two elections and left local government after failing to become mayor in 1922.

 Born: 4 October 1872.
 Died: 5 November 1944.